 In addition to the top 10 countries, both Saudi Arabia and South Korea developed unexpectedly.
 For while South Korea and Saudi Arabia have usually been among the winners of power shares, the percentage of their relative global power shares fell in the 2015-2017 phase.
 While their absolute country specific development (CC) is positive, the values are below the average for the G20 states.
 Taking a closer look at their power scores, South Korea has been able to slightly recover from 2016 to 2017, whereas Saudi Arabia keeps its downward trend.

 At the bottom of the BPSM power score ranking are Argentina and South Africa.
-Even though, they present positive power shifts, the two states remain the weakest of all members and have been unable to pave their way up the ranking.
-The distance to next higher ranked Indonesia has even increased from 2005 to 2015.
+Although they present overall positive power shifts since 2005, the two states remain the weakest of all members and have been unable to pave their way up the ranking.
+For the latest period of observation, both countries seem to be stagnating with a slightly negative sign, so that the gap to next higher ranked Indonesia has increased from 2015 to 2017.

 The loss of relative state power cannot be equated to stagnation or decline within the countries.
-Quite the contrary, without exception, each reviewed state has improved its internal capacities in absolute terms as expressed by the average of all categories.
-The correspondent Rate of Country Change (CC) is a longitudinal measure for each state’s performance – the higher, the better.
-As the CC-score is based on a country’s internal development, it reflects better the magnitude of change as it is not downgraded by the size of others.
-This is particularly visible by the example of Indonesia.
-The island state presents the steepest domestic increase, even though it remains small in international comparison.
-Its internal trend is even better than that of China which is the greatest power winner in the 2005 to 2015 review.
+In a general 2005 to 2017 trend, all G20 member states still show a positive absolute development.
+In other words, each state under review has improved its internal capacity in absolute terms in an overall trend, expressed as the average of all categories.
+However, if we take a closer look at the last phase from 2015 to 2017, the United Kingdom is the only country that shows an aggravating downward trend in its Rate of Country Change (CC).
+This score is a longitudinal measure for each state’s performance – the higher, the better.
+As the CC-score is based on a country’s internal development, it reflects better the magnitude of change as it is not downgraded by the size of others (which is the cross-sectional PSR-score).

 BPSM Online Tool